dbwebb-se/umbridge/docs/api/courses.md

 ## Incorrect Response

-If the course id exsists, given the wrong data, unatherized or a server error appears.
+If the course id exists, given the wrong data, unatherized or a server error appears.

 **Code**: `[400, 401, 500]`